the following is copyright material from Monitoring Times and will be enforced

-With today's focus on following the Olympics from China via shortwave radio, time for a few tips for successful QSLing stations from China.
+With today's focus on China, time for a few tips for successful QSLing from China.

-There are several elements in preparing a quality reception report, which begins with the date of reception.
+There are several elements in preparing sa quality reception report, which begin with the date of reception.
 Spell the month out to avoid confusion, followed by the time of reception in Coordinated Universal Time (UTC).
 The frequency on which you logged the station is vital, expressed in either megahertz (MHz) or kilohertz (kHz).
 Don't forget to include any notation of parallel frequencies program was observed on.

 Twenty minutes of programming is usually adequate unless you are monitoring a weak signal over a period of several days.
 Details should be specific as much as possible including program and announcer names.
 Station identifications and musical format is important, but a word-for-word transcription is not only not necessary, but will potentially waste the time of station personnel in charge of QSLing.